 The USB connection is galvanically isolated from the supply voltage (PELV) and other high-voltage terminals.

 The USB ground connection is not galvanically isolated from protection earth.
-Use only isolated laptop as PC connection to the USB connector on FC 300 drive.
+Use only an isolated laptop as PC connection to the USB connector on the frequency converter.